89luca89/distrobox/docs/posts/integrate_vscode_distrobox.md

 Alternatively you may want to install VSCode on your host.
 We will explore how to integrate VSCode installed via **Flatpak** with Distrobox.

+For this one you'll need to use VSCode from Microsoft, and not VSCodium, in order to have access to the remote containers extension.

 ### First step install it

 ```shell